New law aims to make California haven for transgender youth

 The law was in part inspired by Texas Republican Gov. Greg Abbott, who has treated gender-affirming care as child abuse and ordered investigations of families who allowed it.
 A Texas judge has temporarily blocked the state from doing that, but the case is on appeal.

-“As so many states work to erase trans kids and criminalize their families, California must always have their backs,” Wiener said. ”California is forcefully pushing back against the anti-LGBTQ hatred spreading across parts of our nation.
+“As so many states work to erase trans kids and criminalize their families, California must always have their backs,” state Sen. Scott Wiener said. ”California is forcefully pushing back against the anti-LGBTQ hatred spreading across parts of our nation.
 The rainbow wave is real, and it’s coming.”

 The law has already inspired similar proposals in at least 19 other states, Wiener said.
 But it’s not clear if the law will survive a challenge in court.
 The U.S. Constitution in general requires states to give “full faith and credit” to other state’s laws.
 But it also guarantees people the right to travel to other states.